osa1/int-proj/README.markdown

-# Building
+# Building and running

-Make sure Idris and MetaOCaml is in the path, and run `make`.
+Make sure Idris and MetaOCaml are in the $PATH, and run `make`.

 ```
 ➜  unlambda git:(master) ✗ make